Cider Week GR has been cancelled due to COVID-19. We hope to celebrate Michigan cider later this Fall.

 Farmhaus Cider Co. also has an outdoor cider garden (think beer garden, only with apples), adorned with beautiful furniture, whimsical lights, and a view of the farmhouse for guests to enjoy.

 The Peoples Cider Co. calls itself the first urban winery in West Michigan.
-This cidery isn’t located on a farm or orchard, but in an industrial office park about five minutes east of downtown Grand Rapids.
-Don’t let the untraditional location fool you.
+This cidery isn’t located on a farm or orchard, but in an industrial office park about five minutes east of downtown Grand Rapids, as well as a taproom on Leonard St. Don’t let the untraditional location fool you.
 While the tap room is small (about a dozen or so seats), the place is charming and guests can expect great service and even better cider.

 Using all local ingredients, the cider is bourbon-barrel-aged to create a premium dry cider.
 The owner of Peoples Cider isn’t afraid to experiment and at any given time, there will be new and amazing hard cider flavors on tap.
 Some regular favorites include Mrs. Sally Brown, Ginger Adams, and Morrison’s Ghost.

 Though Ridge Cider Company recently launched in 2015, co-founder Matt Delong has been perfecting hard ciders for years.
 He has come a long way in his craft since partnering with Bruce Rasch, a fifth-generation apple farmer, to start Ridge Cider Co.
 Their goal is to create the “true Michigan experience” with over 30 varieties of fresh and hard ciders along with wines all made from Michigan apples.
 The cidery’s namesake comes from a fruit-growing region northwest of Grand Rapids known as “the Ridge,” where Delong and Rasch source their cider-making apples.